-Payments of US source FDAP income made to non-US persons are generally subject to US withholding tax at a rate of 30%, subject to certain exemptions and reductions (described further below).
-FDAP income subject to this type of withholding generally includes interest, dividends, rents, salaries, wages, premiums, annuities, compensations, remunerations, and emoluments.
-In order to determine whether a particular type of income is "US source," the US tax rules provide specific sourcing rules for each income item.
-For example, interest income is generally deemed to be from US sources if it is paid by a person that is a resident of the United States for tax purposes or by a US corporation on a bond, note, or other interest-bearing obligation.
-Dividend income paid by a corporation is also generally US-sourced if it is paid by a corporation incorporated in the United States.
+Payments of US-source FDAP income made to non-US persons are generally subject to US withholding tax at a rate of

+30%, subject to certain exemptions and reductions (described further below).
+FDAP income subject to this type of withholding generally includes interest, dividends, rents, salaries, wages, premiums, annuities, compensations, remunerations and emoluments.
+In order to determine whether a particular type of income is "US source", the US tax rules provide specific sourcing rules for each income item.
+For example, interest income is generally deemed to be from US sources if it is paid by a person that is a resident of the USA for tax purposes or by a US corporation on a bond, note, or other interest-bearing obligation.
+Dividend income paid by a corporation is also generally US-sourced if it is paid by a corporation incorporated in the USA.
 Rental income is sourced by reference to the location or place of use of the leased property.
 Royalties are sourced in the place of use (or the privilege of use) of the property for which the royalties are paid.
-Gain derived from the sale of personal property is generally sourced by the residence of the seller (subject to certain exceptions, including for inventory property, depreciable property and sales attributable to an office or other fixed place of business in the United States).
-Thus, such gains of a nonresident alien individual or non-US corporation are generally exempt from US federal withholding tax, unless they are treated as being effectively connected with the conduct of a US trade or business (see discussion under FIRPTA).
+Gain derived from the sale of personal property is generally sourced by the residence of the seller (subject to certain exceptions, including for inventory property, depreciable property and sales attributable to an office or other fixed place of business in the USA).
+Thus, such gains of a nonresident alien individual or non-US corporation are generally exempt from US federal withholding tax, unless they are treated as being effectively connected with the conduct of a US trade or business (see discussion under FIRPTA in 5.3 Capital Gains of Non-residents).

-The 30% withholding tax may be reduced or eliminated pursuant to a provision of US tax law, or a tax treaty between the United States and the country in which the recipient of the income is resident.
-For example, withholding tax for US source interest may be eliminated under the statutory "portfolio interest" exemption.
+The 30% withholding tax may be reduced or eliminated pursuant to a provision of US tax law, or a tax treaty between the USA and the country in which the recipient of the income is resident.
+For example, withholding tax for US-source interest may be eliminated under the statutory "portfolio interest" exemption.
 Interest generally qualifies as "portfolio interest" where the underlying loan instrument is issued in registered (as opposed to bearer) form and certain other requirements are met, including that the beneficial owner of the obligation holds less than 10% of the issuing corporation's stock and is not a bank.

 US income tax treaties may also operate to reduce (or eliminate) the statutory rate of withholding on FDAP items - such as interest, dividends and royalties - to 0% (often for interest) or 5-15% (often for certain dividends and royalties).
-In each case, the reduced treaty withholding rate is only available to a treaty person who: (i) qualifies as a resident of the treaty country within the meaning of the treaty, (ii) is a beneficial owner of the passive income item at issue, and (iii) otherwise satisfies any applicable limitation on benefits provisions of the treaty.
-Common tax treaties that non-US persons utilize when investing into the United States are those between the United States and the Netherlands, Ireland, and Luxembourg.
+In each case, the reduced treaty withholding rate is only available to a treaty person who (i) qualifies as a resident of the treaty country within the meaning of the treaty, (ii) is a beneficial owner of the passive income item at issue and (iii) otherwise satisfies any applicable limitation on benefits provisions of the treaty.